Beth Kane: Reemergence of Alice

 In the story "Disinformation Campaign", part of the "Fear State" crossover storyline, Beth is still dealing with controlling her Alice persona.
 (Note: Possibly due to an error, the story refers to Beth's villainous persona as Red Alice instead of Alice.)
 In order to discover information about Seer, an "Anti-Oracle" figure spreading misinformation throughout Gotham during the larger crisis, Beth works alongside her sister, disguising herself as Alice to infiltrate a gathering of the Religion of Crime in an attempt to recruit those followers to find Seer.
 Though this recruitment fails, the twins still identify the location of Seer; Kate relays this information to Nightwing and Oracle.
 During the mission, Beth has an interior conversation with her Alice persona, and comes to terms with keeping her under control and accepts that, for better or worse, Alice is now a part of her for good.

+Under her Alice persona once again, Beth was believed dead following a fall from mountains northwest of Gotham City during a confrontation with Kate.
+She resurfaced and assumed the role of Batwoman herself, but following her murder of several members of the Religion of Crime, she was committed to a Greek psychiatric facility by Kate.

 Other versions

 Red Alice also appears in the comic book Batwoman: Future's End.
 Set five years into a potential future, Batwoman has become a vampire.
 Red Alice joins with Clayface, Jason Blood/Etrigan the Demon, and Ragman to try to stop her.
 During the battle, Batwoman kills Jason and Clayface.
 Red Alice fends off Batwoman's attacks using technology given to her by Bruce Wayne, and then reluctantly and tearfully kills her sister by driving a wooden stake through her heart.